davestearns/eventlogs/README.md

 This crate supports a style of transaction processing known as ["event sourcing."](https://martinfowler.com/eaaDev/EventSourcing.html) Instead of storing a single mutable record that is updated as the entity's state changes, event-sourcing systems record a series of immutable events about each entity, and reduce those events into a current state (known as an "aggregate") as needed.
 The event log for an entity provides a complete audit trail and makes it easier to record distinct properties about events that may occur multiple times (e.g., a task that is closed and re-opened multiple times).

-> [!CAUTION]
-> The crate is functional and unit tested, but hasn't been used in production yet, so use at your own risk!
+**Caution:** The crate is functional and tested, but hasn't been used in production yet, so use at your own risk!
+If you'd like to do a pilot, create a [tracking issue](https://github.com/davestearns/eventlogs/issues) on GitHub and I'll gladly help you.

 ## Built-In Features